NewNewYorkBridges/ansible-tor-bridge/README.md

 This Ansible role allows you to deploy and configure multiple Tor Bridge nodes.

-Currently this role is only supported on Debian, FreeBSD, and OpenBSD.
+Currently this role is supported on Debian, RHEL, Fedora, FreeBSD, and OpenBSD.
 In future improvements we will support other distributions.

 ## Installation